 - ¼ tsp freshly ground black pepper

-- ¼ tsp dried thyme (or a double amount if you use fresh thyme; more for serving; optional)
+- ¼ tsp dried thyme (or double the amount if you use fresh thyme; more for serving; optional)

-Preheat the oven to 350°F (177 ºC) and set an oven rack in the middle position.
-Combine milk and heavy cream.
+- Preheat the oven to 350°F (177ºC) and set an oven rack in the middle position.
+Combine ½ cup whole milk and 1½ cups heavy (whipping) cream.
 Grease an 8-inch (or 2-quart) baking dish with butter.

-Peel the potatoes and cut them into ⅛ inch (3 mm) uniform slices.
+- Peel 3 russet potatoes and cut them into ⅛-inch (3-mm) uniform slices.
 Some people like to use a mandoline slicer and get very thin slices.
-But I personally like them to be slightly thicker.
-Tip: If you are making ahead, soak the potatoes in water for 10 minutes to prevent it from changing colors.
+I personally like them to be slightly thicker.
+Tip: If you are making ahead, soak the potatoes in water for 10 minutes to prevent them from changing colors.

-- In a large mixing bowl, add the potatoes, salt, pepper, and thyme.
+- In a large mixing bowl, add the potatoes, 1 tsp Diamond Crystal kosher salt, ¼ tsp freshly ground black pepper, and ¼ tsp dried thyme.

-Toss everything until evenly coated.
-Arrange some of the potato slices in a single layer, overwrapping slightly, on the bottom of the baking dish.
+- Toss everything until evenly coated.
+Arrange some of the potato slices in a single layer, overlapping slightly, on the bottom of the baking dish.
 This baking dish is shallower than other baking dishes I have.
-Therefore I could make 2 sets of layers.
-I divide all the ingredients in half.
-You may be able to make 2-3 layers.
+Therefore, I made 2 sets of layers and used half of the ingredients for each layer.
+You may be able to make 2–3 layers.

-Evenly distribute half of Salmon Flakes over the potatoes, then sprinkle half of the cheese on top.
+- Evenly distribute half of 1⅓ cups Homemade Salmon Flakes over the potatoes, then sprinkle half of the 1 cup Parmigiano-Reggiano or Parmesan cheese on top.

-- Sprinkle a generous amount of panko over the top.
+- Sprinkle a generous amount of 2 Tbsp panko over the top.

 - Place in the oven and bake, uncovered, for about an hour, or until the potatoes are tender and golden on top.